 If you want a conversation, I do that too, now at the Adept forum.
 I’ll talk about any ideas and theories and stuff, or anything to do with my games, or Adept Press as a publisher, or geeking out about whatever we find mutually interesting, as long as there’s a gaming connection.
+I’m also attentive to Google Plus (my profile).

 This is where I’ve archived my website writings, and provided some marginal notes and reflections as well (see links to the left).
 And I think it’s a good place for a mission statement about all the subheadings under this topic.